Drive the full length of Loch Ness, see Cairngorms National park and the stunning Glen Coe, and pass Stirling Castle and the Wallace Monument.

 Next, we will stop at Kilmartin Glen, famous for its rich archaeological legacy.
 With over 5,000 years of history laid out before us, we will walk in the footsteps of the first Scots and decipher the mysteries of an area soaked in history.
 Take a big step back in time and stroll through Dunadd Hill Fort and the Temple Wood Stone Circle or uncover some extraordinary Neolithic rock art at Achnabreck.

 Then, we will have a scenic journey to the picturesque seaside town of Oban, home to Scotland’s best seafood!
 As we drive through it, your guide will provide you with an overview of the history of the town and its most famous sights.
 On our first evening, you have the opportunity to take part in a traditional Scottish Ceilidh!
-Use the code “HEX20” when booking for a small discount!
+Use the code “HEX22” when booking for a small discount! *Please note, on certain dates this is not available.

 Explore the Gruesome history of our Glens…